Constitution

 3-1

-The General Meeting exercises the supreme authority of FEDECRAIL and establishes its general policy.
+The General Meeting exercises the supreme authority of FEDECRAIL and establishes it general policy.
 All members of FEDECRAIL shall have the right to attend and to vote, except the affiliates which, according to the stipulations in article 2, shall only have the right to attend meetings and to express their opinion.
+They shall not have the right to vote.

-The Annual General Meeting shall also have the exclusive power of
+The General Meeting shall have the exclusive power of:

 3-2

-A General Meeting can only be called together by an agenda which must be sent by the Council to the members and affiliates at least six weeks before the day of the meeting.
-The agenda shall announce the place of the meeting.
+A General Meeting can only be convened by means of an agenda which must be sent by the Board to all members and affiliates at least six weeks before the day of the meeting.

-The date of the meeting must be known to all members and affiliates at least three months beforehand, unless otherwise stated in this constitution. (see art.
-7, Amendments to the rules)
+Any proposals by members with regard to which the General Meeting is to adopt a resolution must be received by the secretary 8 weeks before the meeting.
+The date of the meeting must be known to all members and affiliates at least three months beforehand, unless otherwise stated in these bylaws. (see art.
+7, Amendments to the bylaws)

-The Council shall call together a General Meeting on request of at least one/fifth of the number of individual members entitled to vote.
-The president may allow observers to visit a General Meeting.
+The Board shall convene a General Meeting at the request of at least one/fifth of the number of individual members entitled to vote.
+The chairman may allow observers to attend a General Meeting

 3-3

-Members may accept short notice of an extraordinary General Meeting, provided that decisions taken at this meeting shall be ratified within sixty days by members representing in total 75% of the voting rights.
+Members may accept short notice of an extraordinary General Meeting, provided that resolutions adopted at this meeting shall be ratified within sixty days by members representing in total 75% of the voting rights

 3-4